-Bring spring or filtered drinking water to 185°F in a kettle.
-Add 1.5 tsp of tea leafs to a cup.
-Always pour boiling water over tea leafs and let steep 3 minutes.
+Bring filtered or spring water to 185°F. Add 1.5 tsp of tea leaves to an 8oz cup.
+Pour boiling water over the tea leaves and let steep 3 minutes.

 Infuse a tablespoon of leaves in a small pot for just about a minute.
 The tea is then re-infused and served 2 or 3 more times.
 Each infusion yields a different liquor and experience from the proceeding cup.